sverros/MMCP/README.md

-# MMCP
+# MMCP (Multiple Map Correlation in Parallel)

 This code can be used to generated spatially correlated random fields for ShakeMap.
+More details on the specifics of this code are provided in code_documentation_notes.txt.

 ## Dependencies